todogroup/ospology/ospo-book/chapters/02-chapter.md

 To fully overcome these and other problems when engaging in open source, organizations need to be equipped to manage open source operations effectively on both cultural and practical levels.

-To understand the value of an OSPO, the reader needs to get familiar to the reasons behind (1) starting an OSPO and (2) sustaining an OSPO in the long term
+To understand the value of an [OSPO](https://ospoglossary.todogroup.org/ospo-definition/), it is important for the reader to understand the reasons for (1) establishing an OSPO and (2) sustaining it over the long term.

+In this book, the section on *starting an OSPO* is aimed at organizations that are taking their first steps towards creating a centralized space.
+Which means that even if they already have personnel dedicated to open source initiatives, lack a centralized structure.
+On the other hand, the section on *sustaining an OSPO* is more relevant to individuals within organizations that already have a similar entity in place, encompassing aspects such as strategy, compliance, community, and governance.

+> In both sections, the emphasis is on the different responsibilities of an OSPO to help manage open source as an ongoing activity and be well integrated into all organization's units.
+This responsibility may evolve and become more complex over time, but it is definitely not a temporary task with a predetermined completion point.

 ![ospowork](https://user-images.githubusercontent.com/43671777/232471414-8ea7c899-a13c-47de-bafe-836830525d02.png)